jzal03/book-opmanual-dd24/src/building-start/flight-controller-initialization.md

 Perform the following 2 steps with the Flight Controller **disconnected**.

-*   In the default Welcome page of Cleanflight Configurator, in the left sidebar, please click on the `Firmware Flasher` tab
+*   In the default Welcome page of Betaflight Configurator, in the left sidebar, please click on the `Firmware Flasher` tab
-    ```{figure} ../_images/software-initialization/cleanflight_flasher.png
+    ```{figure} ../_images/software-initialization/betaflight_flasher.png

-    `Firmware Flasher` tab in Cleanflight Configurator
+    `Firmware Flasher` tab in Betaflight Configurator
     ```

 *   Configure the options in the tab as below: